Al Faisaliah Tower: History and structure

-First appointed to the architectural practice Foster + Partners in 1994, the complex was commissioned by Prince Abdullah Al-Faisal, with construction begun in 1997.
+First appointed to the architectural practice Foster + Partners in 1994, the complex was commissioned by Abdullah Al-Faisal, with construction begun in 1997.
 The complex is made up of the central office tower, a five-star hotel, a three-storey retail mall, and a banqueting and conference hall.
 The skyscraper comprises 30 floors of office space, above which, at 200 metres above ground level, an observation deck provides a panoramic view of Riyadh.
 The 240,000-square-metre Centre was completed in May 2000, with the skyscraper opened to the public in the same month.

 The skyscraper, also called the Star Dome, contains one of Saudi Arabia's premier restaurants, "The Globe", located in the sphere above the observation deck, possessing 360-degree views of the city.

 Stained glass

-In 1999, the artist Brian Clarke, who had formerly collaborated with Norman Foster on architectural art proposals for Stansted and Chep Lap Kok airports, was commissioned to design a 22,000 sq. ft. wall of glass for the modular atrial space connecting the complex's hotel, north of the tower's base, and the tower's residential and retail developments.
+In 1999, the artist Brian Clarke, who had formerly collaborated with Norman Foster on architectural art proposals for London Stansted and Hong Kong airports, was commissioned to design a 22,000 sq. ft. wall of glass for the modular atrial space connecting the complex's hotel, north of the tower's base, and the tower's residential and retail developments.
 Clarke's initial designs for the project, produced in 1994 and incorporating traditionally-leaded stained glass and an interrelated glass mosaic floor for what was then known as 'The Link Building', developed in tandem with the architect's resolution of the complex, and were resolved as an integral, five-storey-high glass art 'skin', considered a landmark development in the history of stained glass.